 Don’t forget to decorate the bathroom!
-(Add a string of twinkle lights and they won’t even have to turn on the light.)
+(Add a string of twinkle lights and an LED candle and they won’t even have to turn on the light.)
 Every guest will likely visit at least once during the party, so keep it shiny clean and festive too.

 - Set up separate stations for food and beverages to keep traffic moving.

 - If space allows, several small food stations around the room encourage people to mingle.

 - Each food station can have a separate Christmas theme so you can mix and match patterns to use up old napkins and mismatched plates (either china or paper).